 Here are a couple of key clues:

 1. Watch out for those surprise too-good-to-be-true messages.
 If you did not initiate contact through a purchase, buy a lottery ticket, or apply for a new job, chances are that the email you receive offering you all you ever dreamed of and more is a scam.
-The bad guys want to dupe you into giving up financial or other personal information, which they can then use to blast out spam, steal from you, or do other harm to your reputation.
+The scammers want to dupe you into giving up financial or other personal information, which they can then use to blast out spam, steal from you, or do other harm to your reputation.

 2. Don’t fall for the urgent plea.
 Spam and phishing artists exploit the use of emotion in their communication, usually with some sort of urgency associated with the request.
 Examples: